alexredplanet/MushroomClassifier/README.md

 - highly imbalanced classes

 The current version of the project uses simple deep learning models (ResNet variants) and the FastAI library.
-One interesting idea i toyed with here was a hierarchical model, where a genus level classifier was first trained, and then for each genus, a species level classifier was trained.
+One interesting idea I toyed with here was a hierarchical model, where a genus level classifier was first trained, and then for each genus, a species level classifier was trained.
+I tried this as it would allow for new mushroom species to be gradually added to the model over time, with much faster retraining than a single species level model.

 I haven't uploaded the model files as they are very large, nor have I uploaded the image files.
 The notebooks will download all relevant data and generate all models.